alpha1693/CSCI2961/Lab3.md

 ### Task 3

-https://github.com/alpha1693/courseproject/blob/master/References.md - this is the repository that will be updated as more resources and references for the project are found.
+Added a file "Sumit Munshi" to the shared pulreq repository. https://github.com/alpha1693/courseproject/blob/master/References.md - this is the repository that will be updated as more resources and references for the project are found.